These are the key stages of how an application is considered and the associated timescales.

 Your rights - Under data protection legislation you have the right to request access to, rectification, restriction, or objection to the processing of your personal data, as detailed on our Data Protection Policy.
 You can contact our Data Protection Officer at e) email@example.com t) 01508 533943.
 You also have the right to lodge a complaint with the regulator, the Information Commissioner’s Office.

 The website will regularly be updated as the application progresses with consultee comments, amended plans, committee dates (where an application will be decided at committee), the officer’s delegated or committee report and the final decision.

 For relatively simple applications a decision can be made once the statutory 21 day consultation has finished.
-These are authorised under the powers delegated to the Director of Growth and Localism.
+These are authorised under the powers delegated to the Director of Place.
 Most applications are dealt with under our Scheme of Delegation.
 However, a local member can request that an application be decided by Committee, if it is in the interest of local people to do so, and it is for valid planning reasons.
 If it is to be determined at committee the date of the meeting will be shown on our planning system

 We will forward the Decision Notice to you or your agent, along with any conditions that apply.
 We will also publish the decision on our website and the decision will be included on the weekly list of planning applications published on our website.
 Once approval has been granted it will be necessary to let the Planning team know when works are due to start and to complete the relevant paperwork for any Building Control Regulations.
 See the CNC Building Control website for more details.

 If your development is liable for the Community Infrastructure Levy, we will send a liability notice with your decision notice.
 It is important that you notify us of your start date, as any exemptions, or relief granted, may cancelled if you start work without telling us.